snowplow/documentation/docs/collecting-data/collecting-from-own-applications/snowplow-tracker-protocol/index.md

 Structured event tracking is a legacy format used to track events that are not natively supported by Snowplow.

-We recommend using [Self Describing events](#self-describing-event-tracking) for custom event tracking.
+We recommend using [self-describing events](#self-describing-event-tracking) for custom event tracking.

 :::